Mike Valenti: Career

-Valenti entered radio as a producer of Mad Dog & Company and also co-hosted the Spartan Tailgate Show at WVFN 730 AM in Lansing, Michigan.
-In 2002, Valenti was hired as producer of SportsPage with Jack and Tom on 92.7 WQTX.
-In early 2004, Valenti would then be hired as co-host of The Sports Inferno alongside Terry Foster, mid-days on 1270 WXYT in Detroit.
+In early 2004, Valenti was hired as co-host of The Sports Inferno alongside Terry Foster, mid-days on 1270 WXYT in Detroit.

 In March 2009 Valenti caused controversy after reading a couple jokes about Detroit Lions defensive end Corey Smith, who was lost at sea and is presumed dead.
 Valenti while on air, read a couple distasteful "ticket texts" poking fun at Smith's disappearance.
 With 97.1 being the team's flagship station, he apologized on air the next day.

-In December 2013 Valenti received severe burns to his face while dining at a steakhouse in Birmingham, Michigan.

 Valenti appeared on The Ford Lions Report on Sunday Mornings during the NFL regular season, during pro football fantasy team reports, and the Lions pre game show.

 The Lions didn't renew their contract with 97.1 The Ticket for 2016 opting for a 5-year contract with WJR.
 Valenti's agent Mort Meisner reported the Lions wanted Valenti fired in order to renew with 97.1 The Ticket.

 "It's absolutely true, 100 percent of it," Mike Valenti said about allegations the Lions left 97.1 The Ticket because they didn't like his criticism of the team.

 Valenti was re-signed by 97.1 The Ticket to a multi-year deal in April 2016.